Lvdwardt/portfolio/README.md

 ## Installation and Setup

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `bun install`.
+2. Install the required dependencies by running `pnpm install`.
 3. Obtain API keys for the GitHub API, Wakatime API, and Mapbox
 4. Setup [[vercel edge config](https://vercel.com/storage/edge-config)] for the project
 5. Add the following to your edge config: